david32145/csv-node/README.md

   { "name": "Ju", "age": "18" }
 ]
 ```
-Even though age is an number, but is loaded like an string, your can be use an map function
+Even though age is an number, but is loaded like an string, your can be use an map function or enable `castNumbers` option
 of _CSVReader_ for fix this.